MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2permissionrequestedeventargs.md

 #### get_State

-The status of a permission request, i.e.
+The status of a permission request, (for example is the request is granted).

 > public HRESULT [get_State](#get_state)(COREWEBVIEW2_PERMISSION_STATE * state)

-whether the request is granted.
-Default value is COREWEBVIEW2_PERMISSION_STATE_DEFAULT.
+The default value is `COREWEBVIEW2_PERMISSION_STATE_DEFAULT`.

 #### get_Uri